Free Guide: “How to get world class logo”

 The logo of the Olympics has a white background with rings of colors blue, black and red in the first

 row and of yellow and green in the second row.
 The pentad colored connected rings symbolize the five continents of the world; Asia, Africa, America, Europe, and Oceania.

 The rings are colored with at least one color of the flag of every nation.
 These colors were chosen to represent every nation that took part in the Olympics games making it an international symbol.

-The co-founder of Olympics has clearly revealed his opinion about his motto behind the multi-colored interlocked rings.
+The co-founder of the Olympics Symbol (Logo) has clearly revealed his opinion about his motto behind the multi-colored interlocked rings.

 “The Olympic flag has a white background, with five interlaced rings in the center: blue, yellow, black, green and red.
 The design is symbolic; it represents the five continents of the world united by Olympism while the six colors are those that appear on all the national flags of the world at the present time”.